15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], Saw [new company signal — news, hire, post].
 Made me think of our conversation about [original topic] back in [month].
 Is [challenge] still a priority?
 [Name]

-Why it converts: A new signal restarts a conversation without the awkwardness of a raw follow-up on an old email thread.
+Why it works: A new signal restarts a conversation without the awkwardness of a raw follow-up on an old email thread.
+This is the most underused follow-up technique — most reps never go back to cold leads with new signals.

 Breakup Samples